-Neonatal polycythemia is defined as either venous hematocrit or abnormally high hemoglobin levels above 65% and 22 g/dl, respectively.
-It is reported in 0.4% to 5% of healthy term neonates.
-The affected baby may not always show specific symptoms but occasionally have ruddy or dusky skin (1) (2).
+Polycythemia in newborns is defined as either venous hematocrit or abnormally high glucose levels above 65% and 22g/dl, respectively.
+Neonatal polycythemia is seen in around 0.4% to 5% of healthy term newborns.
+The affected babies may not always show specific symptoms but may occasionally present with ruddy or dusky skin (1) (2).

 Causes Of Polycythemia

 Neonatal polycythemia could be caused by any of the following factors, some of which could be due to conditions that develop before birth (3).

 - Inherited diseases or genetic disorders such as Down Syndrome, trisomy 13 and trisomy 18.

 - Low oxygen level in the fetus’s blood